TotalTechGeek/BasylVideoEncoder/README.md

 ### What's that blue in the image up there?
-My friend had a very blue shirt that day.
+My friend had a blue shirt that day.
 So blue, that mathematically it wasn't converted to grayscale.
 I set the scale factors up as high as I could for that video, and as you can imagine, it compressed pretty well.